harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/gitleaks-scanner-reference.md

 ### Speed up your scans

-If your scan times are unacceptably high, you can configure the Gitleaks step to [limit the number of commits to scan](#additional-cli-flags).
+To speed up your scan times, you can configure the Gitleaks step to [limit the number of commits to scan](#additional-cli-flags).
 By default, Gitleaks scans the entire commit history.

 ### Write custom detection rules